NVIDIA/NeMo-Guardrails/docs/user_guides/configuration-guide.md

   # Output rails are triggered after a bot message has been generated.
   output:
-    # By default, output rails are not applied on predefined bot messages.
-    enable_on_predefined_messages: false
     flows:
       - check facts
       - check hallucination